 - Nine-month mentored clinical rotation within their specialty choice

 - Three-month standardizedd critical care curriculum

 - Two to three months of ICU or elective clinical rotation

 Post-Graduate Ambulatory Care Fellowship Program

 The post-graduate primary care fellowship program allows both NPs and PAs to develop confidence in the practice setting through a team-based approach integrated with an advanced behavioral health component essential for primary care providers.
 The primary care fellowship program delivers the opportunity for ACPs to become board certified in primary care while exposing them to a variety of specialized behavioral health environments that they may not have experienced in their formal education.

-Three primary care specialties available:
+Four primary care specialties available:

 - Family medicine (FNPs and PAs only)

 - Rural Family Medicine

 The first three weeks of all primary care specialties are spent in core curriculum focusing on orientation, clinical placement, office skills, patient interactions and professionalism.